durul/wwdc2018/README.md

 - `UILabel`:
   * Uses %75 smaller backing store
 - new `requestAuthorization` options `.provisional` and `.providesAppNotificationSettings`
+- Coverage
-- xccov: it is Command linetool.
-It helps to output formats more readable.
+  * xccov: it is a new command line tool.
+It helps to output formats (human-readable or JSON) more readable.
+- iPhone X gives safe areas in portrait and landscape mode
 - Cascade list: if Chinese first characters font does not have it, we say to use this character instead of it.
+- Automatic strong passwords

 ## watchOS SDK

 <https://developer.apple.com/watchos/>

 - Auto Scaling option for incomplete Assets